 Springe direkt zu Inhalt

-10 July 11:00–12:30 | New Voices, Next Turns: Emerging Futures in Literary Research
+10 July | Quick-Fire Talks – New Voices, Next Turns: Emerging Futures in Literary Research

 Part of the EXC 2020 Annual Conference 2025 "Futures of Doing Literature", 9–11 July 2025.

 What futures can we imagine for literature – and for the ways we do literature – when we start from the margins, the footnotes, the postscripts or even the digital comment threads?
-This panel brings together a constellation of researchers whose work opens up innovative perspectives on storytelling, temporality and literary practice.
+This panel brought together a constellation of researchers whose work opens up innovative perspectives on storytelling, temporality and literary practice.

-Together, we will consider how literature negotiates visions of the future, unsettles inherited hierarchies and offers new ways of thinking through our entangled ecological and political worlds.
-In doing so, we will create room for experimentation and critical curiosity – a space where the emerging voices of early career researchers can shed fresh light on the question of how literary research itself can become a practice of future-making.
+The session adopted a dynamic format of short provocations, lightning talks and open-ended discussion.
+Participants responded to prompts that invited them to reflect on their projects – Why this now?
+What does this do? – and formulate their own questions, challenging the boundaries of what we value as literature and how it acts in the world.
+Together, we considered how literature negotiates visions of the future, unsettles inherited hierarchies and offers new ways of thinking through our entangled ecological and political worlds.
+The panel thus aimed to provide space for experimentation and critical curiosity – a space where the emerging voices of early career researchers can shed fresh light on the question of how literary research itself can become a practice of future-making.

 • New takes on who literature is for, and where it happens – from Reddit threads to religious bookshelves to digital archives of reception.